Shevron-Jr/Password-Generator/README.md

 3. How many numbers would you like?

 The objective is to take the inputs from the user to these questions and then generate a random password.
-- My knowledge about Python lists and loops was use to complete this project.
+- My knowledge about Python lists and loops was used to complete this project.

 #### Easy Level Generator
 I generated the password in sequence.
 If the user wants: